-36 From an efficiency standpoint, self-represented parties' lack of familiarity with agency 37 procedures and administrative processes can cause delay both in individual cases and on a 38 systemic level.
-Delays in individual cases may arise when self-represented parties fail to appear 39 for scheduled hearings, file paperwork incorrectly or incompletely, do not provide all relevant 40 evidence, or make incoherent or legally irrelevant arguments before an adjudicator.
-In the 41 aggregate, self-represented parties also may require significant assistance from agency staff in 42 filing their claims and appeals, which can be challenging given agencies' significant resource 43 constraints.
-Finally, self-represented parties may create challenges for adjudicators, who may 44 struggle to provide appropriate assistance to them while maintaining impartiality and the 45 appearance of impartiality.
-These problems are exacerbated by the fact that many agencies hear 46 significant numbers of cases by self-represented parties each year.
+From an efficiency standpoint, self-represented parties' lack of familiarity with agency procedures and administrative processes can cause delay both in individual cases and on a systemic level.
+Delays in individual cases may arise when self-represented parties fail to appear for scheduled hearings, file paperwork incorrectly or incompletely, do not provide all relevant evidence, or make incoherent or legally irrelevant arguments before an adjudicator.
+In the aggregate, self-represented parties also may require significant assistance from agency staff in filing their claims and appeals, which can be challenging given agencies' significant resource constraints.
+Finally, self-represented parties may create challenges for adjudicators, who may struggle to provide appropriate assistance to them while maintaining impartiality and the appearance of impartiality.
+These problems are exacerbated by the fact that many agencies hear significant numbers of cases by self-represented parties each year.

-47 Self-represented parties also may face suboptimal outcomes in administrative 48 proceedings compared to their represented counterparts, raising issues of fairness.
-Even 49 administrative procedures that are designed to be handled without trained representation can be 50 challenging for inexperienced parties to navigate, particularly in the face of disability or 51 language or literacy barriers.
-Furthermore, missed deadlines or hearings may result in a self-52 represented party's case being dismissed, despite its merits.
-Self-represented parties often 53 struggle to effectively present their cases and, despite adjudicators' best efforts, may receive 54 worse results than parties with representation.
+Self-represented parties also may face suboptimal outcomes in administrative proceedings compared to their represented counterparts, raising issues of fairness.
+Even administrative procedures that are designed to be handled without trained representation can be challenging for inexperienced parties to navigate, particularly in the face of disability or language or literacy barriers.
+Furthermore, missed deadlines or hearings may result in a selfrepresented party's case being dismissed, despite its merits.
+Self-represented parties often struggle to effectively present their cases and, despite adjudicators' best efforts, may receive worse results than parties with representation.

-55 Civil courts face many of these same efficiency and consistency concerns, and in 56 response have implemented wide-ranging innovations to assist self-represented parties.
-These 57 new approaches have included in-person self-service centers, workshops explaining the hearing 58 process or helping parties complete paperwork, and virtual services such as helplines accessible 59 via phone, email, text, and chat.
-Courts have also invested in efforts to make processes more 60 accessible to self-represented parties from the outset, through the development of web resources, 61 e-filing and document assembly programs, and plain language and translation services for forms 62 and other documents.
-Finally, courts have also used judicial resources and training to support
+Civil courts face many of these same efficiency and consistency concerns, and in response have implemented wide-ranging innovations to assist self-represented parties.
+These new approaches have included in-person self-service centers; workshops explaining the process or helping parties complete paperwork; and virtual services such as helplines accessible via phone, email, text, and chat.
+Courts have also invested in efforts to make processes more accessible to self-represented parties from the outset, through the development of web resources, e-filing and document assembly programs, and plain language and translation services for forms and other documents.
+Finally, courts have also used judicial resources and training to support judges and court personnel in their efforts to effectively and impartially support self-represented parties.

-- judges and court personnel in their efforts to effectively and impartially support self-representedparties. - These innovations have received extremely positive feedback from parties, and early reports indicate that they improve court efficiency and can yield significant cost savings for the judiciary.6 Administrative agencies have also implemented, or are in the process of implementing, many similar innovations.7 - This recommendation builds on the successes of both civil courts and administrative agencies in dealing with self-represented parties and makes suggestions for further improvement.
-In making this recommendation, the Conference makes no normative judgment on the presence of self-represented parties in administrative hearings.
-This recommendation assumes that there will be circumstances in which parties will choose to represent themselves, and seeks to improve the resources available to those parties and the fairness and efficiency of the overall administrative process. - The recommendation is not intended to be one-size-fits-all, and not every recommendation will be appropriate for every administrative agency.
-To the extent that this recommendation requires additional expenditure of resources by agencies, innovations are likely to pay dividends in increased efficiency and consistency of outcome in the long term.8 The goals of this recommendation are to improve both the ease with which cases involving self-represented parties are processed and the consistency of the outcomes reached in those cases. - 82
+These innovations have received extremely positive feedback from parties, and early reports indicate that they improve court efficiency and can yield significant cost savings for the judiciary.
+Administrative agencies have also implemented, or are in the process of implementing, many similar innovations.
+For instance, some agencies make use of pre-hearing conferences to reduce both the necessity and the complexity of subsequent hearings.

+This recommendation builds on the successes of both civil courts and administrative agencies in dealing with self-represented parties and makes suggestions for further improvement.
+In making this recommendation, the Conference makes no normative judgment on the presence of self-represented parties in administrative proceedings.
+This recommendation assumes that there will be circumstances in which parties will choose to represent themselves, and seeks to improve the resources available to those parties and the fairness and efficiency of the overall administrative process.

+The recommendation is not intended to be one-size-fits-all, and not every recommendation will be appropriate for every administrative agency.
+To the extent that this recommendation requires additional expenditure of resources by agencies, innovations are likely to pay dividends in increased efficiency and consistency of outcome in the long term.
+The goals of this recommendation are to improve both the ease with which cases involving self-represented parties are processed and the consistency of the outcomes reached in those cases.